fzft/myos/README.md

     not ignore that, need send some data there
     mux demux, put a number in here , the mux or demux send data to the port recv data from that port asm(outb )
+5. handle interrupt cpu would push a number a stack

  1. FW 2. instructure pointer 3. bootloader 3.5 empty space 4. kernel bin